 Organisations should be encouraged to present position papers on issues that are going to be discussed at MCESD.
-These can be circulated and prove to be a better basis for discussion.
+These can be circulated before a meeting on the related topic is held and should prove to be a basis for discussion.
 MCESD should also commission reports by experts on specific issues.
 It is frequently the case that members speak emotively and utter statements that are not backed by any factual information.
-MCESD should allocate more resources to commission research where necessary.
+MCESD should allocate more resources to commission research where necessary to prepare technical documents, which serve as a basis on which members can formulate their own proposals.
+The research can be conducted in-house by the MCESD staff, or else outsourced, especially where particular specializations are required.
+The current budget needs to be reviewed to determine whether additional resources many be required for MCESD to reach this objective.